World Book Day - we came into school in pyjamas and brought our favourite bedtime stories! Year 6 love to share and recommend books to each other.

 - Offering reading advice during open days and parent evenings.

-– Parents and teachers communicating regularly in home/school reading diaries.
+- Parents and teachers communicate regularly in our specially designed home-school reading diaries.

 - Ensuring that our environment celebrates reading in all its forms.